Stock market today: Wall Street wilts to trim its May gains as Dow drops 400 points

 The Dow Jones Industrial Average lost 411.32, or 1.1%, to 38,441.54, and the Nasdaq composite slipped 99.30, or 0.6%, to 16,920.58 after setting its latest all-time high.

-American Airlines Group led a slump for airline stocks after it cut its forecast for profit and other financial targets for the spring.
-It said fuel costs may be a bit lower than previously thought, but an important revenue trend would likely be as well.
-It also said its chief commercial officer, Vasu Raja, is leaving the company.
-It lost 13.5%.
+American Airlines Group led a slump for airline stocks after cutting its forecast for profit and other financial targets for the spring.
+The carrier said fuel costs may be a bit lower than previously thought, but an important revenue trend would likely be as well.
+Shares fell 13.5%.

 ConocoPhillips fell 3.1% after it said it would buy Marathon Oil in an all-stock deal valuing the company at $22.5 billion, including $5.4 billion of net debt.
 It's the latest big deal for an industry that's seen several buyout announcements recently.
 Marathon Oil rose 8.4%.